geozi/geozi/README.md

   </tr>
 </table>

-[^1]: Testing projects are categorized as follows: -u for unit, -f for functional, and -e for exploratory testing.
+[^1]: Testing projects are categorized as follows: -u for unit, -f for functional, and -p for performance testing.